em0n0/Wazuh-OpenSearch-TheHive-Cortex-on-Debian-13/README.md

 # SOC Lab Stack — CLI Reference

-Companion reference for `deploy-soc-stack.sh`.
-Covers install, day-2 operations, and troubleshooting for Wazuh 4.12 + TheHive 5.2 + Cortex 3 on Debian 13, sized
-for an 8GB / 4 vCPU host.

-> **Resource reality check:** 8GB is the floor, not a comfort zone.
-Four
-> JVM-based services (Wazuh indexer, Cassandra, TheHive, Cortex's ES) are
-> memory-hungry by nature.
-The script tunes heaps down aggressively and adds
-> a 4GB swap file as a safety net, but expect periods of slow indexing or
-> search under load.
-If you can give the VM 16GB, do it — see the sizing
-> table at the bottom.

----

 ## 1. Architecture

 | Component              | How it runs                 | Port                          | Purpose                               |